Ab initio descriptions of $A=16$ mirror nuclei with resonance and continuum coupling: The Ab initio Gamow shell model with three-nucleon force included

-where $p,q,r,s$ represent particles in model space, $\epsilon_{pq}$ stands for the one-body part obtained by $\hat{S}\text{-box}$, ``eff'' indicates that the shell-model effective interaction is renormalized in the utilized valence space by the $\hat{Q}\text{-box}$ including the NO2B 3NF.
-The complex-symmetric GSM Hamiltonian is diagonalized in the model space using the Jacobi-Davidson method in the $m$-scheme~\cite{MICHEL2020106978}.
+where $p,q,r,s$ indicate valence particles in the valence space. $\epsilon_{pq}$ stands for valence-space effective single-particle Hamiltonian matrix elements obtained by $\hat S$-box with the GHF Hamiltonian~(\ref{Eq3}), which correspond to valence single-particle energies but containing some nonzero (but small) off-diagonal matrix elements due to the coupling in the same partial wave. $V_{pqrs}^\text{eff}$ is the effective interaction matrix elements (including the NO2B 3NF) derived by the $\hat Q$ box.
+The complex-symmetric GSM effective Hamiltonian is diagonalized in the valence space using the Jacobi-Davidson method in the $m$-scheme~\cite{MICHEL2020106978}.